ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
+let apiInstance = new Api.FilesFilesApi();
 let fileId = 9846; // Number | The file ID to copy.
 let opts = {
-  'copyAsJsonElement': new DocspaceApiJavascript.CopyAsJsonElement() // CopyAsJsonElement | The parameters for copying a file.
+  'copyAsJsonElement': new Api.CopyAsJsonElement() // CopyAsJsonElement | The parameters for copying a file.
 };
 apiInstance.copyFileAs(fileId, opts, (error, data, response) => {
   if (error) {